microsoft/terraform-provider-fabric/docs/guides/getting_started.md

 # Getting started

-[HashiCorp Terraform](https://www.terraform.io/) is a popular open source tool for creating safe and predictable cloud infrastructure across several cloud providers.
+[HashiCorp Terraform](https://www.terraform.io/) is a popular open-source tool for creating safe and predictable cloud infrastructure across several cloud providers.
 You can use the Microsoft Fabric Terraform Provider to manage your Microsoft Fabric workspaces using a flexible, powerful tool.
 The goal of the Microsoft Fabric Terraform Provider is to support automation of the most complicated aspects of deploying and managing Microsoft Fabric.
 Microsoft Fabric customers are using the Microsoft Fabric Terraform Provider to deploy and manage clusters and jobs and to configure data access.

 In this section, you install and configure requirements to use Terraform and the Microsoft Fabric Terraform Provider on your local development machine.
 You then configure Terraform authentication.
-Following this section, this article provides a sample configuration that you can experiment with to provision a Microsoft Fabric notebook and lakehouse.
+Following this section, this article provides a sample configuration that you can experiment with to provision a Microsoft Fabric Notebook and Lakehouse.

 ## Requirements